RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 \subsubsection{Design Choices of the Sampling and Target Process}

 Notably, the RN Corrector works for any choice of drifts $a_t$ and $b_t$ in \Cref{eq:sampling,eq:target_process}.
 We now examine two specific scenarios for designing the sampling and target processes: \begin{itemize}[leftmargin=*] \item In the first scenario, suppose we have access to the perfect diffusion model---that is, we know the exact forms of both $\mu_t$ and $\nu_t$, and can therefore evaluate the forward and backward kernels $p_{n+1|n}^{\mu}$ and $p_{n|n+1}^{\nu}$ as $N\!\rightarrow \!\infty$.
-In this setting, we are free to choose any sampling and target processes. \item On the other hand, if the diffusion model is imperfectly trained, we only get access to the imperfect denoising process's drift $\nu_t$ (parameterised by the imperfect score network), while its time-reversal will not be the simple noising process, and hence we no longer get access to its drift $\mu_t$.
-In that situation, we may set the target process's drift $b_t$ to cancel this unknown term. \end{itemize} \paragraph{\faHandPointRight \ Perfect diffusion model: flexible design choices} Assume the diffusion model is perfectly trained.
+In this setting, we are free to choose any sampling and target processes, and this formulation supports flexible applications including annealing, reward-tilting or product. \item if the diffusion model is imperfectly trained, we only have access to the denoising drift $\nu_t$ parameterised by the imperfect score network\footnote{The normal perspective is that we define the noising process but do not know the perfect reversal process.
+However, we can also interpret this case as we know the denoising process defined via the learned network, while not having access to its exact time-reversal along the noising direction.}.
+Hence, we no longer get access to its time-reversal term with drift $\mu_t$.
+In this case, we can set the target process's drift $b_t$ to cancel this unknown term.
+However, this formulation is limited to reward-tilting as we will explain later. \end{itemize} \paragraph{\faHandPointRight \ Perfect diffusion model: flexible design choices} Assume a perfect diffusion model where the noising and denoising process with forward and backward drift $\mu_t$ and $\nu_t$ are time-reversals.
 In this case, we enjoy great flexibility in choosing the sampling and target process.
-To understand this, we can look at the example of annealing case in \Cref{eq:example_anneal_w}.
-As the diffusion model is perfect, we can evaluate the time-reversal forward and backward kernels $p_{n+1|n}^{\mu}$ and $p_{n|n+1}^{\nu}$ exactly.
-Moreover, since we are not obliged to make the sampling and target processes in \Cref{eq:sampling,eq:target_process} be time-reversals of one another, we may select any convenient pair when designing the SMC algorithm---and every term in the resulting importance weight remains tractable.
 The only approximation error then arises from the time discretisation, which disappears as the discretisation steps $N\rightarrow \infty$.